Join the SCB as a Full or Associate member

-1. Full Membership.
-Full membership of the Standing Council of the Baronetage (hereinafter called “the Council”) is limited to:
+1. The Membership of the Standing Council of the Baronetage shall consist of:

-The application of every baronet or heir apparent for admission to the Council shall be submitted to the Executive Committee for approval.
+The application of every Full, Associate and Junior Member (hereafter “Member”) for admission to the Council shall be submitted to the Executive Committee for approval.
 The Secretary is to advise Committee members of applicants and assume their approval unless advice is received to the contrary.

 4. Any member whose subscription is in arrears for over one year shall, ipso facto, cease to be a member.

 5. Every member desirous of retiring from membership shall give written notice to the Secretary and the Executive Committee shall, at their next meeting, accept such notice.
 The Secretary shall thereupon record such resignation in the Council’s Register of members.
 Such resignation, when accepted, shall take effect from the date at which the notice of resignation shall have been received by the Secretary.